 Do you know you want one of the two tools, but you’re still not sure which one?

 Schedule a free consult with us.
-We’ll be stoked to talk to you.
-Working with smart people is rewarding, and reading all the way to here gives you a head start of 454 brownie points right out of the gate.
+We’ll be excited to talk to you.
+Working with smart people is rewarding, and reading all the way to here gives you brownie points right out of the gate.

 McGaw.io Use Cases for Mixpanel vs. Amplitude

 We recommended Amplitude to our amazing analytics client Real Thread and implemented it for them.
 The decisive factor was the dashboard workflow, since dashboards are in the center of the UI of Amplitude.
+Using Amplitude for marketing also just comes with a number of valuable use cases.
 It also didn’t hurt that the free plan gets us ridiculously far.

 We recommended and implemented Amplitude for our amazing client Mountain Goat Software at the end of 2017.
 Until very recently, Amplitude was much more proactive about retroactive aliasing and merging user information between anonymous and logged-in user states.
 The goal was to support lead generation for online education, with a large share of user paths happening cross-device.